mrkkrp/modern-uri/README.md

 * `renderStr` can be used to render to `String`.
 Sometimes it's handy.
 The render uses difference lists internally so it's not that slow, but in general I'd advise avoiding `String`s.
-* `rederStr'` returns `ShowS`, which is just a synonym for `String -> String`—a function that prepends result of rendering to a given `String`.
+* `renderStr'` returns `ShowS`, which is just a synonym for `String -> String`—a function that prepends the result of rendering to a given `String`.
 This is useful when the `URI` you want to render is a part of a bigger output, just like with the builders mentioned above.

 Examples: